tkunstek/serverless-authentication-boilerplate/README.md

 1. Create a new project based on this boilerplate `serverless project install -n myAuthenticationProject serverless-authentication-boilerplate`.
 Don't mind the `WARNING: This variable is not defined: NNN` warnings, those will be set in next step.
 2. Change directory to the one that was created in previous step and set [environmental variables](#env-vars).
+3. Change directory to `authentication` and run `npm install` then change directory to project root and then to `authorization` and run `npm install`
-3. Run `serverless dash deploy` on the project root folder.
+4. Run `serverless dash deploy` on the project root folder.
 Select all and `Deploy`.

 **Few small issues with the Serverless v.0.5. and AWS Lambda**